lemon24/global_id/README.md

-Solution to an interview project: (part of) a system that generates ids guaranteed to be globally unique; see [problem.md](./problem.md) for the full problem description.
+Solution to an interview project: (part of) a system that generates ids guaranteed to be globally unique.

 The main implementation is in [global_id.py](./global_id.py).
 A simple UDP server wrapping it can be found in